 Judge Jed Rakoff, a federal judge at the US District Court for the Southern District of New York, wrote a fantastic article in November 2014 for The New York Review of Books entitled “Why Innocent People Plead Guilty”.
 Shortly after, he provided an interview about the topic to AlterNet, an online magazine.
 In it, he discussed how federal criminal defendants accept plea bargains 97% of the time and on average state criminal defendants accept them 94% of the time.
 The AlterNet article points out: “Of the 1476 exonerations tracked by the University of Michigan Law School’s National Registry of Exonerations since 1989, 13 percent of innocent defendants provided false confessions.”

 I take this to the heart of my work as a Criminal Defense Attorney.
-I am not interested in advising my clients to take Guilty plea “bargains”.
-Instead, I’m here to represent those who seek to fight for a Not Guilty verdict.
+There are far too many attorneys who reflexively advise their clients to take Guilty plea “bargains”.
+I’m here to represent those who seek to fight for a Not Guilty verdict.